Whale hello there

 Kelp

-Quite the opposite.
+Quite the opposite if you're using farmed kelp.
 Kelp farms create underwater forests that shelter fish, crustaceans, and countless little sea creatures.
-It’s a win-win: better oceans and better gardens.

 Products

-A Kelp Pot is a seed-starting pot made from seaweed and recycled fibers.
+A Kelp Pot is a seed-starting pot made from seaweed and recycled plant fibers.
 You plant your seeds in it, then plant the whole thing straight into the ground when it’s ready — no waste, no plastic.
-The pot biodegrades in about 6–8 weeks, feeding your soil as it disappears.

 Yes.
 Unlike plastic, they don’t choke landfills or roots.
 Unlike peat, they don’t dry out too fast or deplete fragile ecosystems.
 Kelp Pots hold moisture just right, give your seedlings a nutrient boost, and vanish into the soil when their job is done.